Learning Vision Models by Building With My Kid

 From learning exercise to something real

-The outcome of that process eventually became Scribbljoy — a small project focused on turning kids’ ideas into printable, colorable art and cards.
+At some point, this stopped feeling like a learning experiment and started feeling like something we actually wanted to use.
+The outcome of that process eventually became Scribbljoy — a small project focused on turning kids' ideas into printable, colorable art and cards.